 Pemberton was born in Auckland. and went to high school at Pakuranga College.
 In-between, he lived everywhere from Northland to the West Coast.
 His father was a teacher, and Justin attended five primary schools.

 In 1992 he was awarded the Senior Prize for Psychology at Auckland University.
 His fate was sealed when he followed his psychology degree with a Diploma in Broadcast Communication.
 By the mid 90s he was directing music videos for Strawpeople, and stories for Music Nation.
 The short-lived music show introduced a young presenter named Bic Runga.
-Pemberton directed Runga's first music video, for her breakthrough song 'Drive'.
+Pemberton directed Runga's first music video, for her breakthrough song 'Drive'; he also chronicled hit concert Enzso in documentary Enzso: Dirty Creature.

 Over the next few years Pemberton began directing for the occasional documentary series, including episodes of Shipwreck and Robyn Malcolm-hosted series NZ Sex.
 The worlds of documentary and music would fuse with singer Anika Moa.

-Pemberton made a number of videos for Moa’s songs, before directing Three Chords and the Truth in 2004.
+Pemberton made a number of videos for Moa’s songs, before directing 3 Chords & the Truth: The Anika Moa Story in 2004.
 The documentary follows Moa as she wins a contract with Atlantic Records in New York, then starts to worry about the company’s plans for her music and image.
 A second Anika Moa doco was picked to open the 2010 season of arts show Artsville.
 In Bed with Anika Moa takes up her story from 2006.
 Filmed partly in motel rooms and taxis, it explores how Moa was in a better place to deal with fame after she came to peace with her own sexuality.

 In-between the Moa docos, Pemberton directed films on a world tour by the NZ Symphony Orchestra (Airports and Overtures) and sleep deprivation (A Sleepy Life).
 He would also stack up a trio of awards for 2005’s Love, Speed and Loss.
 A healthy seller on DVD, the film uses interviews and home movie footage to chart the tragic story of motorcyle champ Kim Newcombe, who was killed racing in 1973, and posthumously came second in that year's World 500cc Grand Prix.
 Love, Speed and Loss won best documentary at the 2007 Qantas TV Awards, plus Air NZ Screen Awards for best documentary, directing, and editing.